 The same is true for engines, because Skoda shares its with VW.
 That means you can have the same excellent 150hp 1.5-litre petrol that’s fitted to the Golf, which is good on fuel yet punchy.
 The noisier diesels should only be considered if you cover truly galactic miles where their excellent fuel economy pays back their higher price.

-And the 1.5-litre petrol is a pretty good metaphor for the Octavia.
+And the 1.5-litre petrol is a pretty good metaphor for the Skoda Octavia.
 It’s a solid performer in all areas – notably for offering a spacious cabin for a very reasonable price.
 For more in-depth info on the Skoda Octavia, read the interior, practicality, driving and specifications sections of our review over the following pages.
-And, if you want to see what sort of offers are available on the Octavia, just click through to our deals page.
+And, if you want to see what sort of offers are available, just click through to our Skoda Octavia deals page.